abhiSyncd/Java-Threads-Step-By-Step/4-b-CountdownLatch/readMe.md

       @Override
       public void run() {
         System.out.println(Thread.currentThread().getName() + " reached.");
-        latch.countDown();                                                //reduce count of CountDownLatch by 1
+        latch.countDown();
       }
     }

+    Here
+    Each Invocation of " latch.countDown()" will reduce count of CountDownLatch by 1 When count == 0 , Main Thread Resumes

 #